About The PDC

-In July 2001, the Board of Directors who had carried the PDC forward since its inception decided to step down in favour of a specialist team, headed by promoter Barry Hearn, who came in as Chairman.
+In July 2001, the Board of Directors who had carried the PDC forward since its inception decided to step down in favour of a specialist team, headed by promoter Barry Hearn, who came in as Chairman up until 2022.
 The PDC has built up a reputation as the leading innovator in terms of staging professional darts tournaments and as such is constantly looking towards the future and improving the organisation in every area.

-The Betway Premier League was introduced in 2005 to great acclaim, and is now not only a sell-out success in arena venues across the UK & Ireland but was also staged in the Netherlands for the first time in 2016, with the four-month season concluding wth the Play-Offs at The O2 in London.
+The Premier League was introduced in 2005 to great acclaim, and is now not only a sell-out success in arena venues across the UK & Ireland but was also staged in the Netherlands for the first time in 2016, and now Germany, with the four-month season concluding with the Play-Offs.

-The Grand Slam of Darts was inaugurated in 2007 as a cross-code tournament featuring stars of the PDC and BDO circuits, while the European Championship and Players Championship Finals have joined the UK Open on the series of televised ranking events and The Masters sees the world’s top 16 players compete in an invitational event and the Champions League of Darts sees eight players face off live on BBC Sport.
+The Grand Slam of Darts was inaugurated in 2007 as a cross-code tournament featuring stars of the PDC and BDO circuits, and is now an event for PDC champions, while the European Championship and Players Championship Finals have joined the UK Open on the series of televised ranking events and The Masters sees the world’s top 16 players compete in an invitational event.

 Alongside the series of televised tournaments, the PDC has also expanded the circuit of non-televised events, with the internet-streamed European Tour accompanied by the ProTour, which comprises the Players Championship series of events and UK Open Qualifiers.